-Eurex Clearing Messaging Interfaces Connectivity Eurex Clearin

-B: AMQP Programming Guide
+Eurex Clearing Messaging Interfaces Connectivity B: AMQP Programming Guide

-As of 30.08.1

--

 A client application should be designed in a way that it is resilient to the above errors, it doesn't get stuck when error occurs and at the same time it doesn't start consuming more and more resources.
 The main building blocks for each client application are (starting from the top) a connection, session and receiver/sender.
 Closing a session automatically closes all receivers/senders beneath it and closing a connection automatically closes all underlying sessions.